-The net gain or loss on disposal of non-current assets is included in the Statement of Comprehensive Income at the date control of the asset passes to the buyer, usually when an unconditional contract for sale is signed.
+The net gain or loss on disposal is included in the statement of comprehensive income at the date control of the asset passes to the buyer, usually when an unconditional contract for sale is signed.

 The gain or loss on disposal is calculated as the difference between the carrying amount of the asset at the time of disposal and the net proceeds on disposal (including incidental costs).